MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamgettargetelement.md

 ## -description

-The **AcxTargetStreamGetTargetElement** function, given a valid element index value, will return an ACXTARGETELEMENT ACX object that is associated with the specified circuit.
+The **AcxTargetStreamGetTargetElement** function, given a valid element index value, returns the corresponding ACXTARGETELEMENT ACX object that is associated with the specified stream.

 ## -parameters

 ### -param TargetStream

-A pointer to the location of an existing ACXTARGETSTREAM object.
+An existing ACXTARGETSTREAM object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ElementIndex